 While the book began as a set of lecture notes, it now contains a number of features that should support its use as a primary textbook:

-Oscar Levin is an associate professor at the University of Northern Colorado.
-He has taught mathematics at the college level for over 10 years and received multiple teaching awards.
+Oscar Levin is a professor at the University of Northern Colorado.
+He has taught mathematics and computer science at the college level for over 15 years and received multiple teaching awards.
 He received his Ph.D. in mathematical logic from the University of Connecticut in 2009.

 Discrete Mathematics: An Open Introduction by Oscar Levin is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
 You are free to download, use, print, and even sell this work as you wish to.
 You can also modify the text as much as you like (create a custom edition for your students, for example), as long as you attribute the parts of the text you use to the author.